ethereumclassic/ECIPs/README.md

 Decentralized decesion making is part of the defense in depth security that protects the intergrity of the Ethereum blockchain, it is critical to keep the promise of "applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference."

 # Getting started contributing
-The sample EIP is the best place to start, the sample was updated for Ethereum use by Martin Becze, it was predominantly derived from the Bitcoin improvement proposal based on the Python improvement proposal system [EIP mediawiki sample](./EIP-0000.mediawiki.sample).
-Clone/fork the repository and add your EIP to it, then use the provided [EIP mediawiki template](EIP-0000.mediawiki.template).
-Submit by creating a Pull Request to the Ethereum classic [EIPs repository](./EIPs).
+The sample EIP is the best place to start, the sample was updated for Ethereum use by Martin Becze, it was predominantly derived from the Bitcoin improvement proposal based on the Python improvement proposal system [EIP markdown sample](./EIP-0000.md.sample).
+Clone/fork the repository and add your EIP to it, using the provided [EIP markdown template](EIP-0000.md.template).
+Submit by creating a Pull Request to the Ethereum classic [EIPs repository](https://github.com/ethereumproject/EIPs).

 # Current EIPs
 | Number        |Title         | Author | Type  | Layer        | Status / Discussion |